BiplabGorain/Food-Classification/README.md

-Food Classification / Part 1 of RecipeLence
+Food Classification / Part 1 of RecipeLens
 ==============================

 Project Description
-This project is the first part of the project RecipeLence.
+This project is the first part of the project RecipeLens.
 This is a project where we trained a model to classify different food images.

 Project developer